ABS, or the anti-lock brake system, sounds counterintuitive. Surely if you brake hard, you want the wheels to stop turning?

 This means the car would skid, regardless of where the wheels are facing.

-The wheels will continue to rotate, and the car can move in whatever direction they’re facing.
+It also means the wheels will continue to rotate, and the car can move in whatever direction they’re facing.

 It’s been a standard feature on all new cars sold in the UK since 2004.